La Garde de Chambonas

-The marquessate of La Garde de Chambonas was a French noble family whose origins are located in Auvergne and Gévaudan.
-The family La Garde is first quoted as a lordship in 1152 and created marquessate in 1683.
+The marquessate of La Garde de Chambonas is a title held by a French noble family whose origin is located in Auvergne and Gévaudan.
+The family La Garde is first quoted as holders of a lordship in 1152 and the dignity rank of marquessate in 1683.

-The ascertained filiation started in the 14th century.
+The ascertained filiation began in the 14th century.
 The last marquess died in 1927 and his only son was killed at war in 1918.
-The name is still worn by the descendants.
+The name is still borne by the descendants.

 Main personalities

+The two main personalities of the family are: